MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/eslz-platform-automation-and-devops.md

 ### Creation of Windows Virtual Desktop images

 Use Packer to create the image.
-By using a Packer Pipeline for image management, you can automate image creation.
+By using a Packer pipeline for image management, you can automate image creation.
 Azure DevOps licensing is required to use the full suite of tools.
 The other prerequisites are:

 - A user assigned the Global Administrator role in Azure Active Directory (Azure AD).
 - A service principal with contributor access to the subscription.
 - An Azure Key Vault to store secrets in, giving the service principal **secret management** in the access policy.

-The Azure DevOps Project should be private unless your company policy specifies that repositories must be public.
+The Azure DevOps project should be private unless your company policy specifies that repositories must be public.
 We recommend using Git for version control.
 Amend the project permissions to allow other team members access to the project.
 Adopt a basic work item process to develop the pipeline and keep your workloads streamlined.

-When you use Azure Repositories, initialize the repo with a README file.
+When you use Azure Repos, initialize the repo with a README file.
 The file lets you start filling information into the repository about your project.
 A good structure for the repository is to have two folders in the root of the repository: one called `ARM templates` to store the Azure Resource Manager (ARM) templates, and one for the build you're planning, such as `Windows 2004 - EVD`.

 When working in Azure DevOps, use variable groups in your pipelines.
 Variable groups let you have repeatable parameters in your pipelines, such as secrets and names.
 There are two variable groups.
 One stores standard variables, and the other is linked to Azure Key Vault.
 The second group is used to pull across secrets for use in the pipeline.

 Store your Packer files and provisions in a centralized location for Azure Pipelines to access.
-We recommend using Azure File Shares to securely store these files.
+We recommend using Azure file shares to securely store these files.
 The access credentials are an example of what's stored in the key vault that's linked to the variable group.

-When you use Azure File Share for the Packer files, store the name and account key in the Key Vault that's linked to the variable group in Azure DevOps.
-These credentials are accessed by Pipelines to download the Packer files to the VM that's used to create the image.
-Like the storage account name and primary key, store the Universal Naming Convention (UNC) path as a variable in the variable group.
+When you use Azure file share for the Packer files, store the name and account key in the key vault that's linked to the variable group in Azure DevOps.
+These credentials are accessed by pipelines to download the Packer files to the VM that's used to create the image.
+Like the storage account name and primary key, store the unc path as a variable in the variable group.

 Azure Pipelines has many different features.
-Our recommendations when it comes to setting up Packer are to use Gateways, Marketplace, and deployment services.
+Our recommendations when it comes to setting up Packer are to use gateways, marketplace, and deployment services.

-When working with Packer in the deployment pipeline, you must install Packer Tools.
-The image being built can install Packer Tools onto the VM configured to be in the image.
+When working with Packer in the deployment pipeline, you must install Packer tools.
+The image being built can install Packer tools onto the VM configured to be in the image.

 We recommend creating a validation stage in the pipeline.
 The validation stage allows the pipeline to validate that the build works.

 After validation, you need the deployment pipeline as another stage.
-Clone the validation stage and set the Deployment Mode to **Incremental**.
+Clone the validation stage and set the deployment mode to **Incremental**.

 For more information about Packer, see the [Packer website](https://www.packer.io/docs/builders/azure).